mrdoob/three.js/test/unit/README.md

 - Node.js: Execute `npm run test-unit` from the root folder
 - Browser: Execute `npx servez -p 8080 --ssl` (or run any other local web sever) from the root folder and access `https://localhost:8080/test/unit/UnitTests.html` in a web browser.

-See [How to run things locally](https://threejs.org/docs/#manual/introduction/How-to-run-things-locally) for more information.
+See [Installation](https://threejs.org/docs/#manual/introduction/Installation) for more information.

 ## Notes